 Good question!
 Getting your Massachusetts real estate license costs around $500.
 Here's the breakdown:

-Not bad, considering that many professional licenses cost several thousand dollars (nevermind becoming something like a doctor or lawyer)!
+There are also expenses that you should plan for when you begin working as a real estate agent, which we go over in this post.
+Overall not too bad, considering that many professional licenses cost several thousand dollars (nevermind becoming something like a doctor or lawyer)!

 If you want to get your real estate license, your next step is to sign up for a real estate class.
 Not quite sure if real estate is for you yet?
 Zillow has an excellent article about a day in the life of a real estate agent.
 It should give you a good feeling for about whether or not getting a real estate license is the right fit for you.

 And that's all you need to know about real estate classes in MA.
 Hopefully this has been helpful (maybe I'll even see you in class!), and good luck with your potential new career!